Don't Wait for the Movie

 Don't Wait for the Movie is the fourth album by the Christian rock band White Heart and the band's first album with vocalist Rick Florian and drummer Chris McHugh.
 It is also their first album on Sparrow Records.
-Bassist Gary Lunn would leave the group after the release of the album and was replace on tour by bass guitar player and musician Tommy Sims.
+Bassist Gary Lunn would leave the group after the release of the album and was replaced on tour by bass guitar player and musician Tommy Sims.
 Sims would be a featured member and musician on their next album.
 Don't Wait for the Movie became a very successful album with radio singles "How Many Times (Seventy Times Seven)" and "Fly Eagle Fly" both topping the Christian radio charts while "Beat of a Different Drum" and "Dr. Jekyll and Mr. Christian" were hits on Christian Rock radio stations and programs.
 CCM Magazine named this album as one of the 100 Greatest Albums in Christian Music at number 74.
 Don't Wait for the Movie peaked at number 11 on the Billboard Top Inspirational Albums chart.
 White Heart was nominated for Group of the Year at the 18th GMA Dove Awards but lost to First Call.
 The album cover did win a Dove Award for Recorded Music Packaging given to Mark Tucker and Buddy Jackson for photography and art direction.

 White Heart also released a companion video called Don't Wait for the Movie: The Live Video Album on VHS featuring all songs on the album except "King George."